Cap-go/website/src/content/docs/docs/self-hosted/Auto Update/stats-endpoint.md

     version_name,
     version_build,
     plugin_version)
-  // save it in your database
+  // Save it in your database
   return { status: 'ok' }
 }
 ```